Factory License

 Common Industrial Examples

-• Food processing and agro-processing units (rice mills, flour mills)
+• Food processing and beverage units

-• Engineering, foundry, and metal fabrication workshops
+• Engineering and metal fabrication workshops

 • Textile washing, dyeing, printing, and garment processing units